 It’s important to note there is plenty of variability that occurs with in each weight class.
 Some bodies are tall and lean while others are short and stocky.
 And the larger the division is, the wider the range of maximums and minimums.
 Just think of heavyweights Stephan Struve and Pat Barry facing off with over a one foot height differential in the same weight class.
 Conversely, it’s unusual to see a large size discrepancy at featherweight.

 It’s also interesting that the average size of each weight class has been increasing in recent years.
 If we were to go back to 2005 or so, what we would see is the average height and reach being lower in all divisions.
 This is due to the highly competitive evolution of modern MMA, which has driven fighters to pack more athleticism into a leaner body.
 The result is that numerous fighters drop weight classes to remain optimally competitive, finding ways to optimize their bodies for fighting.
+Fighter Kenny Florian set the record by competing in four different weight classes, and he’s illustrative of how average fighter size has changed through the years.
 The importance of reach is detailed extensively in Chapter 6 of the Fightnomics book, so check it out for much more detail including a complete quantification of the reach advantage.